ABZ-Aaron/CoinCap-API-Pipeline/notes/instructions.md

 ## Check Logs

-You can check the logs of your containers with:
+For now, you can check the logs of your containers with:

 ```bash
 docker logs <container ID> or <container name>
 ```

 Run command `docker ps` if you don't know what these are.

 ## Shut Down Docker